Skip to Content

 Sun Voyager Reykjavik

-Day 10 – Reykjavik & Depart
+13) Day 10 – Reykjavik & Depart

-Spend the few dollars to head to the top of the church and see the view of the entire city of colored houses beneath you.
+Spend a few dollars to head to the top of the church and see the view of the entire city of colored houses beneath you.
 You can see all the way to the opera house and beyond.

 That will be your last stop on an amazing trip to Iceland before heading to the airport later in the day or the next morning.
 Hope you enjoy your 10 days in Iceland!

-→ Be sure to read through the next several sections for more helpful tips about Iceland in general.
+Be sure to read through the next several sections for more helpful tips about Iceland in general.

 Reykjavik Church View

-To give you a better understanding of the weather over the course of the year, I have included a couple screenshots courtesy of Meteoblue.
+To give you a better understanding of the weather over the course of the year, I have included a couple of screenshots courtesy of Meteoblue.

 I would recommend using Meteoblue to get more accurate day by day Iceland weather forecasts.
-The forecasts give you a better idea of how many hours of sun to expect, amount of precipitation, and other helpful metrics.
+The forecasts give you a better idea of how many hours of sun to expect, the amount of precipitation, and other helpful metrics.

 The first chart below will show the average temperature along with the rainfall by month.
 As you can see, the summer does bring those higher temperatures.